Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Approximately 2.8%

-- Benefits: Carrots are rich in fiber, beta-carotene, and vitamins, supporting eye health, promoting digestive function, and providing a crunchy and nutritious snack.
+- Benefits: Carrots are packed with fiber, beta-carotene, and essential vitamins, promoting eye health, digestive function, and overall wellness.

 - Quantity: 1 slice